nootr/tace.chat/RUNNING_A_NODE.md

 - [Docker](https://www.docker.com/get-started) installed on your system.
 - A publicly accessible IP address or domain name.

+## System Requirements

+The `tace.chat` node is designed to be lightweight.

+-   **Memory**: 256MB of RAM is recommended.
+The node itself uses a small amount of memory, with a default 100MB in-memory queue for messages.
+-   **CPU**: A single CPU core is sufficient.
+-   **Disk Space**: Less than 200MB for the Docker image and log files.
+-   **Network**: A stable internet connection with a public IP address and open ports for P2P and API communication.

 ## Running a Standalone Node with Docker

 These instructions are for running a single, public-facing node that can join the main `tace.chat` network.